getodk/governance/README.md

 ODK has become a large and vibrant open source project, depended on by millions of users for critical data gathering needs.
 As such, the project requires substantial work to maintain.
 This work is best performed performed in a steady, reliable fashion by a concrete, well-resourced entity.
 In recognition of these facts, Get ODK Inc., a corporation in the U.S. State of California, was formed to serve as the primary, day-to-day manager and steward of the project.

-Get ODK Inc. is a for-profit entity that strives to sustain its operations through ODK-related business activites (or otherwise) while committing to preserving ODK as a healthy and bona fide open source project.
+Get ODK Inc. strives to preserve ODK as a healthy and bona fide open source project and sustains its operations through ODK-related business activites (or otherwise).

 ## Technical Steering Committee